 The hole saw’s diamond-coated teeth can cut through plasterboard, hardwood, stainless steel, and concrete.

 Types of Power Saws Used for Woodworking and Construction

 Power saws are a testament to progress and our never-ending quest for ease.
-As the evolutionary step-up from hand saws, power saws claim the title as the most commonly used sawing tools.
+As the evolutionary step up from hand saws, power saws claim the title as the most commonly used sawing tools.

 Instead of duplicating the hand saw and adding some electricity, or popping in a couple of batteries, the power saw improves and expands its forefathers’ capabilities.

-Grab your helmet, safety goggles, earplugs, and cut-proof gloves as we explore the modern types of electric and battery-operated power saws on the market today.
+So grab your helmet, safety goggles, earplugs, and cut-proof gloves as we explore the modern types of electric and battery-operated power saws on the market today.